HIST 413: An Overview

 Participation: (10%) Our course will be a mixture of lectures and seminar-style participation.
 Come to class prepared with that day's readings already digested (i.e., don’t just cast your eyes over the words on the page or screen; think about the implications and issues involved).
 Be ready to ask questions; be ready to be asked questions.
 The readings are admittedly heavy at times; prepare yourself accordingly.

-The Media in the Middle East: (10%) Pick a week in the semester that suits you for tackling this assignment.
-For five days, monitor the English language website of al-Jazeera and compare it to a parallel news agency in the Middle East.
-I might suggest the Israel’s Haaretz, or perhaps the English version of Egypt’s state-run al-Ahram.
+The Media in the Middle East: (12%) Pick a week in the semester that suits you for tackling this assignment.
+For five days, monitor the English language website of al-Jazeera (its worldwide service, not the new American-focused service) and compare it to a parallel news agency in the Middle East.
+I might suggest Israel’s Haaretz, or perhaps the English version of Egypt’s state-run al-Ahram.
 Write up your observations in a four to five-page analysis.

 Quizzes: (24%) There will be seven small quizzes.
 Two of them—the scheduled ones—will focus on your knowledge of the geography of the Middle East.
 The other five will monitor your command of the reading material; they may occur at any point in the semester.
 At semester's end, the lowest of these grades will be dropped automatically, leaving you with six quizzes factored into the course grade.

-Movies: (12%) Across the semester on Sunday evenings, the instructor will show four movies produced within or about the Middle East.
+Movies: (12%) Across the semester on late Friday afternoons, we will show four movies produced within or about the Middle East.
 You are required to view at least two of these.
 And to write a three-page analysis of one of those two.
 Further specifics concerning this analysis will be forthcoming.
+Probable selections will include The Yacoubian Building, Lebanon, West Beirut, Offside, and/or others to be named.

 Course Materials